MiloDC/PackUp/README.md

     | TarZip of password : string
     | NoCompression
 ```
+Passing a value of `NoCompression` currently yields undefined behavior, and is therefore discouraged.

 `targetPath` is a full path that informs PackUp where to write the generated archive file, minus the file extension (which will be determined by PackUp).